fireshaker/blanket/README.md

 Corrrect warm up invocation ends with a 204 status code.

-The `warmUp` object and the whole invocation handling will be handled by the curreny `@foundryapp/monitoring-cli` and `@foundryapp/monitoring-backend` packages.
+The `warmUp` object and the whole invocation handling will be handled by `@foundryapp/monitoring-cli` and `@foundryapp/monitoring-backend` packages.
 The initial function invocation could be handled on a server in the future.

 Alternatives to current recursive invocation:
 - add delay to all functions and invoke them in paralell